jamesx00/pythonexpert/src/courses/basic-python/1.2-run-python-code-on-our-site/index.md

     id: 1
     name: Python
 ---

-## How to run Python code on our site

 In the early part of the course, everyone can run Python code on the website without having to install Python on their own computer.